-Canada provides funding support to Sudanese civil society organizations to promote human rights, gender equality, pluralism and diversity.
-In 2016, Canada supported a UNDP research study on countering violent extremism in Sudan, and in 2017, through UNAMID, projects on rule of law, and children in armed conflict.
+Canada provides funding support to Sudanese civil society organizations to promote human rights, gender equality, pluralism and diversity, including a number of projects in 2019 supporting women’s inclusion in political processes such as peace negotiations.
+In 2017-20, through UNAMID, Canada supported projects on rule of law, and children in armed conflict.

 Canada, as a United Nations Member State, implements sanctions mandated by the United Nations Security Council with respect to Sudan.
 Subject to certain exceptions, the measures implemented in the United Nations Sudan Regulations include an arms embargo against Sudan as well as an asset freeze and travel ban against designated persons.
 Canadian companies active in or interested in doing business in Sudan must ensure they act in accordance with these regulations.